History of Białystok: Polish–Soviet War

-In 1920, when overrun by Soviet forces during the Polish-Soviet War, it briefly served as headquarters of the Polish Revolutionary Committee headed by Julian Marchlewski, which attempted to declare the Polish Soviet Socialist Republic.
+As the front of the Polish–Soviet War was approaching to the city, on 13 June 1920, the Citizens' Committee for National Defence (Obywatelski Komitet Obrony Narodowej) was established.
+Its presidium included Karol Tołłoczko, Władysław Kolendo, Kazimierz Riegert and city president Boleslaw Szymański.
+Additionally, he was given the authority to create a volunteer army by order of General Józef Haller.
+The last meeting of the Committee in Białystok took place on 27 July, a few hours before the Bolsheviks occupied the city.
+When overrun by the Red Army during the Polish-Soviet War, the city briefly served as headquarters of the Polish Revolutionary Committee headed by Julian Marchlewski, which attempted to declare the Polish Soviet Socialist Republic.
+The next meeting of the Polish municipal authorities (Citizens' Committee for National Defence) took place in Wysokie Mazowieckie, from where the Committee left for Warsaw.
+Only on 18 September 1920 president Szymański returned to the city.

-The city again changed hands after the Battle of Białystok.

 The Peace of Riga, signed 18 March 1921, formally included the city in the Second Polish Republic.

 Inter-war period

 In the years 1919–1939, the city was part of the Second Polish Republic as the seat of the Białystok Voivodeship.
 The city, whose population reached 107,000 in 1939, was the Voivodeship's lone industrial center.

 After the wars and the reestablishment of independent Poland, Polish education in Białystok was restored and the textile industry was revived.
 A municipal public library was established, sports clubs were founded, including Jagiellonia Białystok, and in the 1930s a dramatic theater was built.

-A rare silent 16mm color Kodachrome film of the Jewish Quarter of the city by Dr. Benjamin Gasul gives an insight into everyday life in July 1939.